-Every year, the warmer months bring these stinging pests to backyards throughout New England.
-There are many different types of wasps that can become a nuisance around the house.
+Every year, the warmer months bring these stinging summer bugs to backyards throughout New England.
+There are many different types of wasps that can become a nuisance around the house and call for expert wasp removal.

 Wasps cover a wide swath of species; their appearances are just as varied.
 Compared to other flying and stinging insects: